Templates Manager

 }'

-GET request can be used for check if latest-schema is placed in config datastore.
+GET request can be used to check if latest-schema is placed in the config datastore.

 Read the latest schema